liru0126/SDP-GAN/README.md

 ![image](./figs/dataset.png)

- The salient images are the average of two saliency detection methods: robust background saliency detection (RBD) and minimum barrier salient object detection (MBD).
+The salient images are the average of two saliency detection methods:
+* robust background saliency detection (RBD);
+* minimum barrier salient object detection (MBD).

 Please prepare the `train_com` folder, the `test_com` folder and the `train` folder before training.
 The `pair` folder will be generated through the `edge_promoting` function in `train.py`.